Counselling.

 ...and many other issues.

-The only time that confidentiality will be breached is if there is a risk of harm to yourself or others or if a serious crime is disclosed.
-If possible, this is discussed with the client beforehand.
+Confidentiality is a cornerstone of our work together, and the only time it may be breached is if there is a risk of harm to yourself or others, or if a serious crime is disclosed.
+In such cases, I will, wherever possible, discuss this with you beforehand to ensure transparency and clarity about the situation.